 - Banana Chocolate Chip Streusel Muffins

-With its super-moist texture, buttery banana and brown sugar flavors, and incredibly soft crumb, this is the best ever banana bread recipe.
-You’ll need 4 ripe bananas to begin.
+With its super-moist and buttery texture, banana and brown sugar flavors, soft crumb, and 1,000+ reviews, this is a delicious AND undeniably popular banana bread recipe.
+You need 4 large ripe bananas.

 - 1 teaspoon baking soda